Skip to main content.

 16. Add a new rule to your CSS for the id "images" that somehow sets it off/differentiates it from the other h2 elements--CSS developer's choice!

 17. Save the modified CSS file.
-Do what you need to do to get it synched up on the server.
+Copy it to the server.
 Confirm that your css_practice.html page is being presented with your modified CSS.

 18. Validate that your CSS adheres to the specification.
 If your CSS (rather than the Bootstrap CSS) is not valid, fix your CSS.
 (Why did we have to wait until here to check that the CSS is valid?)